-1 Introduction
+1. Introduction

 New Zealand has been utilising and refining a spatially explicit assessment of risk to seabirds from commercial fishing since 2009.
-The overall framework is described by Sharp et al. (2011), and applied and improved in multiple iterations for seabirds.
-This framework has been applied to the main fishing methods; trawl, surface and bottom longline and setnet, within the New Zealand Exclusive Economic Zone (EEZ) (Waugh et al 2008a, b, developed further by Sharp 2009, Waugh & Filippi 2009, Filippi et al 2010, Richard et al 2011, Richard & Abraham 2013, Richard & Abraham 2017).
+The overall framework is described by Sharp et al (2011), and variously applied and improved in multiple iterations for seabirds (Waugh et al 2008a, b, developed further by Sharp 2009, Waugh & Filippi 2009, Filippi et al 2010, Richard et al 2011, Richard & Abraham 2013, Richard & Abraham 2017).

-As noted at CCSBT ERSWG 10 and 11, New Zealand has been intending to extend the risk assessment framework applied within the New Zealand EEZ to a broader set of fisheries, as seabirds migrate widely and interact with a wide range of fisheries across multiple EEZ and Regional Fisheries Management Organisation (RFMO).
+As noted at CCSBT ERSWG 10 and 11, New Zealand has been intending to extend the risk assessment framework applied to main fishing methods within the New Zealand Exclusive Economic Zone (EEZ) to a broader set of fisheries as seabirds migrate widely and interact with a wide range of fisheries across multiple EEZ and RFMO.
 This paper presents the progress on this to date, where the methodology has been applied to public tuna RFMO fishing data throughout the southern hemisphere for the 26 ACAP listed seabird species that breed in the southern hemisphere (Table 1).
-The intention for this risk assessment is to undertake a second iteration later in 2017 including additional data for tuna RFMOs and including other fishing methods operating within the southern hemisphere.
+The intention for this risk assessment is to undertake a second iteration later in 2017 including additional data for tuna RFMOs and other fishing methods operating within the southern hemisphere.

-Previous risk assessment approaches have been applied to tuna RFMO fisheries using spatial overlap and Productivity-Susceptibility Analyses (PSA) (Tuck et al. 2011, Waugh et al. 2012, 2013).
-Potential Biological Removal (PBR) type approaches have been applied within in EEZ fishing including surface longline fishing (Dillingham & Fletcher 2008, 2011, Richard et al 2011, Richard & Abraham 2013, Richard & Abraham 2017).
-The strength of the PBR type approaches is that seabird captures are estimated and compared to population sustainability thresholds and the results can be disaggregated or aggregated readily to the desired scale.
-It has the advantage of being fully quantitative as the ratio is a direct comparison between birds killed and the number of birds that can be produced by the population.
+Previous risk assessment approaches have been applied to tuna RFMO fisheries using spatial overlap and Productivity-Susceptibility Analyses (PSA) (Tuck et al 2011, Waugh et al 2012, 2013).
+Potential

+Biological Removal type approaches have been applied within EEZ fishing including surface longline fishing (Dillingham & Fletcher 2008, 2011, Richard et al 2011, Richard & Abraham 2013, Richard & Abraham 2017).
+The strength of the PBR type approaches is that seabird captures are estimated and compared to population sustainability thresholds, and the results can be disaggregated or aggregated readily to the desired scale.
+It has the advantage of being fully quantitative: the ratio is a direct comparison between birds killed and the number of birds that can be produced by the population.

 Table 1: The species included in the current study.
 These are the 26 species listed by the Agreement for the Conservation of Albatrosses and Petrels (ACAP) that have breeding colonies in the southern hemisphere.
-The species are grouped together for the purposes of estimated their vulnerability to capture in fisheries.
+The species are grouped together for the purpose of estimating their vulnerability to capture in fisheries.